 All eight of the San Joaquin Valley Metropolitan Planning Organizations (MPOs) adopted policies for distributing at least 20% of CMAQ funds to projects that meet a cost-effectiveness threshold for emission reductions beginning in FY 2011.
-To meet and exceed this commitment, Fresno COG will aim to use a minimum of 25% of the regional bid program to fund cost-effective projects.
+To meet and exceed this commitment, Fresno COG will aim to use a minimum of 25% available funds for cost-effective projects.